What is Sous Vide?

 Whether you’re a poached egg perfectionist or a fan of soft-boiled, Anova makes your ideal egg achievable every time.
 The egg on the left cooked consistently to the desired texture.
 On the right, a guessing game resulted in raw and runny yolks with over-thickened whites.

 It’s actually very affordable and easy to get started with sous vide cooking thanks to the recent availability of sous vide devices built for the home cook.
-You can easily get started cooking sous vide at home with minimal equipment, from immersion circulators to DIY hacks using a regular cooler.
+You’ll need a few things:

-Below are a few options for you to consider, so you can build your ultimate sous vide setup for your home kitchen.
+Below are a few types of equipment for you to consider when you’re ready to build your ultimate sous vide setup:

 Anova is a standalone immersion circulator that heats water and circulates it around the pot to maintain precise temperatures evenly.
-Immersion circulators like Anova are an affordable and easy-to-use sous vide machine option.
-They take up very little space in your kitchen and require no additional equipment to get started because they clamp on and adjust to any pot you already own.
+Immersion circulators are an affordable and easy-to-use sous vide machine option.
+They do not come with a built-in water bath, so they take up very little space in your kitchen.
+Standalone sous vide devices don’t require additional equipment to get started because they clamp on and adjust to any pot you already own.
+The Anova Precision Cooker is a sous vide immersion circulator.
+Other examples include ChefSteps Joule, Nomiku, and Sansaire.

 Cooler, rice cooker, and slow cooker hacks are great options for exploring sous vide cooking before you decide to purchase a device.
 The Food Lab’s J. Kenji Lopez-Alt has a great post on sous vide beer cooler hacks.